silvercircle/silvercircle.github.io/_posts/2010-10-10-embed-youtube-jekyll.md

 video will use all the available width of the parent container and resize itself accordingly to use a 16:9 aspect ratio (which is the default for the YouTube video player).
-The available width is, by default, set to 100% of the parent element, but can be specified as percentile or absolute width by passing it in the `width` parameter..
+The available width is, by default, set to 100% of the parent element, but can be specified as percentile or absolute width by passing it in the `width` parameter.
 {:dc}

 The CSS and how it works is explained in more detail in [this post]({{site.baseurl}}{% link